shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-ova-configure-mpio-windows-server.md

 <properties
-   pageTitle="Configuración de MPIO en su host de matriz virtual de StorSimple| Microsoft Azure" description="Describe cómo configurar E/S de múltiples rutas (MPIO) para la matriz virtual de StorSimple conectada a un host que ejecuta Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Configure MPIO on your StorSimple virtual array host| Microsoft Azure" description="Describes how to configure Multipath I/O (MPIO) for your StorSimple virtual array connected to a host running Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"